SimplifiedLogic/Nitro-CELL-FREE_AUTOMATIONS/README.md

 5. Press "Do It!"
 Button
 6. Review Results!

-NOTE: Please familuarize yourself with the Excel Workbook and Nitro-CELL Automation before Executing.
+<strong>NOTE:</strong> Please familuarize yourself with the Excel Workbook and Nitro-CELL Automation before Executing.
 Some Excel Automation Files will generate sub-directories to export content out of Creo Parametric.

+## CAN I MODIFY / IMPROVE THESE?!
+A: YES!
+ABSOLUTELY!
+These automations are just normal Excel Workbooks.

+Nitro-CELL only looks for specific Worksheet Names and content formats.
+You can add your own worksheets, formulas, tables, external connections, and Power Query to extend functionality and make things your own.

+Nitro-CELL should be used to create new Nitro-CELL automation Worksheets (Creo functions and workflows).
+We strongly recommend you use the Nitro-CELL Excel Add-in if you are going to extend these workbooks or create new ones to automate Creo Parametric - mainly because it will enable contextual tool tips for Nitro-CELL commands and options.

+## What about Mapkeys?
+A: YES!
+ABSOLUTELY!

+Nitro-CELL can run Mapkeys - but not the "key" - the content of the Mapkey pasted into Excel.
+Mapkeys are often sensitive to the version of Creo Parametric you are running, so you might need to re-record a mapkey when you go to a new Creo version when this happens.
+But Mapkeys can be very handy when specific functions are not available from PTC as an interface.

 ## USE AT YOUR OWN RISK
-These files contain minimal instructions for Creo / Excel Batch Automations using Nitro-CELL
+These files contain minimal instructions for Creo / Excel Batch Automations using Nitro-CELL for basic things.
+Always review to understand what these files do.

 Enjoy!